 We highly recommend this industry renowned book for further reading.

-Mix Automation for the Small Recording Studio: Sweeten Your Mix like a Pro.
+Mix Automation for the Small Recording Studio: Sweeten Your Mix Like a Pro.

 By Amos Clarke